-INTRODUCTION TO ACCOUNTING 4524 (INTO ACC)
+ACCOUNTING FUNDAMENTALS 4524 (INTO ACCT)

-Introduction to Accounting introduces the language of business using Generally Accepted Accounting Principles (GAAP) and procedures for proprietorships and partnerships using double-entry accounting.
+Accounting Fundamentals introduces the language of business using Generally Accepted Accounting Principles (GAAP) and procedures for proprietorships and partnerships using double-entry accounting.
 Emphasis is placed on accounting principles as they relate to both manual and automated financial systems.
 This course involves understanding, analyzing, and recording business transactions and preparing, analyzing, and interpreting financial reports as a basis for decision-making.